AntonKrug/miv-rv32imaf-mandelbrot-uart/README.md

 # Mi-V Soft processor
 This example uses a Mi-V Soft processor MiV_RV32IMAF_L1_AHB.
 The design is built for debugging MiV_RV32IMAF_L1_AHB through the SmartFusion2 FPGA programming JTAG port using a FlashPro5.
+There is second configuration "Debug-softfloat" which doesn't require F extension and can be used on non-F cores as well.
+It's slower and larger because all the aritmetics are implemented in software, it will need a DDR design as the binary might be too large for SRAM.

 All the platform/design specific definitions such as peripheral base addresses, system clock frequency (preconfigured for 40MHz) etc. are included in hw_platform.h.
 The hw_platform.h is located at the root folder of this project.